opendocsg/opendoc-dwp-mobile/E-commerce Order.md

 - **Auto:** After checkout, the order will be sent to the approving officer in your agency approval settings.

 - **Manual:** After checkout, the order will be sent to you via DWP mobile.
 You will need to send the order to your approving officer manually in the details page of the order.

-### How to change agency approval settings

-1. Go to the **Settings** page and tap on the agency that you are changing settings for.
-2. Confirm your approving officer and frequently used cost centre.
-3. Choose the routing option you prefer.
-4. Tap **Save Changes**.
-Your preferences will be updated.

 ### The app told me that my cost centre/approving officer is not valid anymore.
 This happens when: